 You wouldn’t send your driver into a race with an old engine and expect to win first place.
 You shouldn’t expect the same of your website and content team either.

-We have insights from a recent survey that ran throughout July 2020 to better understand content marketers’ website frustrations so we can share with you what keeps your marketing team engaged, effective and happy at work.
+We recently ran a survey to better understand content marketers’ frustrations with their website.
+This blog will share with you what keeps your marketing team engaged, effective and happy at work.

 Stop turning the music up